jbhirwa/Mini_talk/README.md

 Step 2.
 Produce and print Pid (Pid will be used by client).

 Step 7.
 The signal function waits until it recieves an appropriate signal from KILL (these signals are SIGUSR1 & SIGUSR2), these signals represent 1 or 0.
-So using these signals in the handler function we are able to transmit binary of the character from client to server.
-Once we have recieved eight binary digits we can then convert them to characters that we can write onto the command line.
+So using these signals in the handler function in server we are able to recieve transmitted binary of the character from client.
+Once we have recieved eight binary digits we can then write onto the command line.

 ### Client.c
 Step 3.
 Check arguements from command line as client takes in pid from server and the message you want to display.